GatoGraphQL/GatoGraphQL/README.md

 ### How does it work?

 Through a parameter `datastructure` in the URL we can select if the response must be REST-compatible or GraphQL-compatible.
 To fetch the data fields, for REST it supports default fields (as in typical REST behaviour), or explicitly querying for the fields, like in GraphQL.
-For this, the GraphQL query is converted to dot notation (using `|` to group all fields applied to the same resource) and passed in the URL through parameter `fields`.
-For instance, the following query:
+For this, the GraphQL query is passed in the URL through parameter `fields`, converted to a "custom dot notation" format:

+- Defining the path to a field with `.`
+- Separating different nodes with `,`
+- Grouping all property fields on a node with `|`

+For instance, the following GraphQL query:

 ```graphql
 query {